Introduction to clustered tables

 When you use the clustered table feature with a partitioned table, you are subject to the limits on partitioned tables.

-Quotas and limits also apply to the different types of jobs you can run against clustered tables.
+Quotas and limits also apply to the different types of jobs that you can run against clustered tables.
 For information about the job quotas that apply to your tables, see Jobs in "Quotas and Limits".

 Clustered table pricing

-- To learn how to create and use clustered tables, see Creating and Using Clustered Tables.
+- To learn how to create and use clustered tables, see Creating and using clustered tables.